Samoan language: Nouns

-Names of natural objects, such as men, trees and animals, are mostly primitive nouns, e.g. ʻO le la, the sun; ʻo le tagata, the person; ʻo le talo, the taro; ʻo le iʻa, the fish; also manufactured articles, such as matau, an axe, vaʻa, canoe, tao, spear, fale, house, etc.
+Names of natural objects, such as men, trees and animals, are mostly primitive nouns, e.g. ʻO le la, 'the sun'; ʻo le tagata, 'the person'; ʻo le talo, 'the taro'; ʻo le iʻa, 'the fish'; also manufactured articles, such as matau, 'an axe', vaʻa, 'canoe', tao, 'spear', fale, 'house', etc.

-Some nouns are derived from verbs by the addition of either ga, saga, taga, maga, or ʻaga: such as tuli, to chase; tuliga, chasing; luluʻu, to fill the hand; luʻutaga, a handful; feanu, to spit; anusaga, spittle; tanu, to bury; tanulia, the part buried.
-These verbal nouns have an active participial meaning; e.g. ʻO le faiga o le fale, the building of the house.
-Often they refer to the persons acting, in which case they govern the next noun in the genitive with a; ʻO le faiga a fale, contracted into ʻo le faiga fale, those who build the house, the builders.
-In some cases verbal nouns refer to either persons or things done by them: ʻO le faiga a talo, the getting of taro, or the party getting the taro, or the taro itself which has been got.
+Some nouns are derived from verbs by the addition of either ga, saga, taga, maga, or ʻaga: such as tuli, 'to chase'; tuliga, 'chasing'; luluʻu, 'to fill the hand'; luʻutaga, 'a handful'; feanu, 'to spit'; anusaga, 'spittle'; tanu, 'to bury'; tanulia, 'the part buried'.
+These verbal nouns have an active participial meaning; e.g. ʻO le faiga o le fale, 'the building of the house'.
+Often they refer to the persons acting, in which case they govern the next noun in the genitive with a; ʻO le faiga a fale, contracted into ʻo le faiga fale, 'those who build the house, the builders'.
+In some cases verbal nouns refer to either persons or things done by them: ʻO le faiga a talo, 'the getting of taro', or 'the party getting the taro', or 'the taro itself which has been gotten'.
 The context in such cases decides the meaning.
-Sometimes place is indicated by the termination; such as tofā, to sleep; tofāga, a sleeping-place, a bed. ʻO le taʻelega is either the bathing-place or the party of bathers.
-The first would take o after it to govern the next noun, ʻO le taʻelega o le nuʻu, the bathing-place of the village; the latter would be followed by a, ʻO le taʻelega a teine, the bathing-place of the girls.
+Sometimes place is indicated by the termination; such as tofā, 'to sleep'; tofāga, 'a sleeping-place; a bed'. ʻO le taʻelega is either 'the bathing-place' or 'the party of bathers'.
+The first would take o after it to govern the next noun, ʻO le taʻelega o le nuʻu, 'the bathing-place of the village'; the latter would be followed by a, ʻO le taʻelega a teine, 'the bathing-place of the girls'.